databrary/www/databrary/input/pages/user-guide/guidance/investigators/contributing.md

-Title: Planning for Data Sharing
+Title: Preparing to Share Data
-Brief: Planning for Data Sharing
+Brief: Preparing Data
-Order: 3500
+Order: 3300

 There are a few practices that may make collecting and sharing data with Databrary easier.